imgag/ngs-bits/doc/GSvar/gsvar_format.md

 * *quality*: Quality information about the variant:
 	* *QUAL*: Phread-scaled probability that the variant is a true-positive.
 	* *DP*: Sequencing depth at the variant locus.
+	* *QD*: Quality divided by depth.
+This is a better filter for artefacts than the absolute quality.
 	* *AF*: Allele frequency of the variant in the sample.
 	* *MQM*: Phread-scaled mapping quality of the alternate bases
 	* *SAP*: Phread-scaled likelyhood of observed alternate base strand bias, i.e. distribution on forward/reverse strand.